`The peculiar risk lay in the possibility of

 steadily like the face of an old friend.

-`Looking at these stars suddenly dwarfed my own troubles and
+`Looking at these stars suddenly dwarfed my own

 all the gravities of terrestrial life.
 I thought of their